Failure to address the full impact of change on those most affected

 The output of this process is used to address the questions: How are we going to manage the transition?
 How will we know how we’re doing?

-All implications, issues and exposures are analysed, categorised and prioritised across all functional areas impacted by the proposed initiative.
-You as the director and sponsorof the change strategy can now evaluate the risks involved and determine an appropriate course of action.
+All implications, issues and exposures are assessed and prioritised across each of the functional areas that will be impacted by the change initiative.
+The change leaders can now evaluate the risks involved and determine appropriate courses of action.

-This analysis will provide the input to the preparation and delivery of an executable programme plan and subsequently project plans - against defined milestones.
+This analysis will provide the input to the next step whihc is the preparation and delivery of a programme plan and then eventually the project plans, and all against clear milestones.

 There are variations of how these Pre-Programme Preparation EEMap processes can be applied, with varying levels and permutations of involvement from directors, management and staff, and I would be very happy to discuss your